 A cute and oh so fun to make apple craft that is perfect for back to school or fall!
 This marble painting art project is super easy to set up and requires only a few basic supples.

 Painting is usually my go-to activity when we need some quiet downtime from a busy day.
-Even though most of the art projects end up with all the colors mixed and turn a lovely shade of brown, it’s important for kiddos to experience the process of art and not always focus on the outcome.
+Even though most of the art projects end up with all the colors mixed, it’s important for kiddos to experience the process of art and not always focus on the outcome.

 But we do love a good craft project with paint that has a little more direction.
 Marble painting is a favorite in our house and it’s always so fun to turn the finished artwork into different shapes to hang up.
 And with fall just around the corner, apple shapes are perfect for this type of painting!